 Jams, cookies and other treats from the heart of New Hampshire.

 Pasture-raised beef and beefalo, eggs, and hay.

 Deer Valley Farm

 Local vegetables and honey from the rolling hills of Bradford.

 Vegetables, chicken and duck eggs, and a legendary pizza oven.

 Local and sustainable lamb production on a small scale.

 Little red orbs of deliciousness, perfect for pies, jams, and munching.
-PYO or buy them by the pint.

 A diverse dairy and meat operation, with their own honor system farm stand full of local goodies.